These vegan stuffed portobello mushrooms with spinach and farro are a delicious and easy-to-make festive main.

 - Stir in 1 tablespoon flour.
 Then add 1 1/2 cups milk, 1 tablespoon miso, and lots of pepper, and whisk until the flour and miso are dissolved.
 Bring to a simmer and cook until the sauce thickens, stirring frequently, about 5 minutes.
 Gradually wilt in the spinach.
 Turn the heat off and stir in the farro.
 Taste and adjust the seasonings, if needed.

-- Meanwhile, in a small bowl, combine 1/3 cup panko, 1 tablespoon each nutritional yeast, parsley, and oil, and a pinch of salt.
+- In a small bowl, combine 1/3 cup panko, 1 tablespoon each nutritional yeast, parsley, and oil, and a pinch of salt.
 Rub together with your fingers to combine.

 - Flip the mushrooms and distribute the filling evenly among them.
 Sprinkle with the Panko mixture and bake until golden, 12 to 15 minutes minutes.